 A dismissal policy will be implemented by the school and is subject to modification by the Governing Council.
-See Appendix B a word of praise or encouragement from the teacher can work wonders for a child.
+See Appendix B

 The plan is not clear regarding expulsion vs. student dismissal from the school.
 The committee has concerns regarding the applicant's understanding of these two processes.